 Read more about how to start a blog for your small business.

-Speaking of search engine optimisation (or SEO): When was the last time you had a look at your Google Analytics?
+Speaking of search engine optimisation (or SEO): When was the last time you had a look at your Google Analytics and your Google Search Console?
 Who is visiting your website and how did they get there?
-Which keywords did they use?
+What were they searching for?

 The same applies to your social media profiles: Have a look at what was the most popular content over the past weeks and consider boosting that with a specific campaign on Facebook or Twitter.